techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 - Merged the managemet server with web server

 Tuesday 13-06-2023
-- Decided to use VMs for webapp.
+- Decided to use VMs for the webapp.
 Akram said it would be easier so let's find out.
 Have now two Vnet both with a subnet and a VM.
 Made a start for a storage account.
 This will be in the management Network in its own sub net.

+Wednesday 14-06-2023
+- Need more attention to what file to deploy.
+Spent too much time deploying the wrong file to the portal and wondering why the errors keep coming!
+Lesson learnt.
+Have now to VM's within Vnet and subnet.
+Also created a storage account.
+Made a fileshare, but I think blob storage is easier to handle a variety of filetypes.
+I created some order in the params and vars in the bicep code.
+It was a mess.
+I placed my subnets out of my Vnets (they were nested there), but now I can't deploy my script a second time without errors.
+Says it can't remove a subnet.

+Thursday 15-06-2023